Kilimanjaro

 Safari option

-The mighty Kilimanjaro (19,341 ft) is the highest free-standing mountain on the planet and the highest point in Africa.
+The mighty Kilimanjaro, at 19,341 feet, is the highest free-standing mountain on the planet and the highest point in Africa.
 This dormant volcano in Tanzania dominates the surrounding plains, rising more than 16,000 feet from its base along the border of Tanzania and Kenya.
-High altitude glaciers tower over primeval montane forests, making for one of the planets more impressive sights.
+High-altitude glaciers tower over primeval montane forests, making for one of the planet’s more impressive sights.

-Our Tanzanian crew will be comprised of approximately 75 Guides, cooks, waiters, tent crew, toilet crew, crew cooks and porters supporting our journey.
-Our level of support is unmatched and makes this luxury trek an excellent challenge for beginning and advanced hikers alike.
+Our level of support is unmatched: approximately 75 Tanzanian guides, cooks, waiters, tent crew, toilet crew, crew cooks and porters will join our seven-day journey from and to Arusha via the beautiful Machame/Mweka routes.
+The crew makes this luxury trek an excellent challenge for beginning and advanced hikers alike.

 Timmerman Traverse